-Mosaic's birthday: 25 years of the modern web | ZDNet
+Mosaic turns 25: The beginning of the modern web | ZDNet

 More dryly, the NCSA stated that soon after Mosaic was released, "more than 5,000 copies were being downloaded each month; the center was receiving hundreds of thousands of email inquiries a week, and internet traffic was dramatically rising."
 By mid-1994, Joseph Hardin, an NCSA director, claimed Mosaic downloads were up to 50,000 a month.
 In the day when 28.8 kilobits per second was a fast internet connection, that's a remarkable number.

 Andreessen and Bina quickly realized they could make a mint from Mosaic.
-They took the Mosaic code.
-In October 1994, they turned it into the first successful commercial web browser: Netscape Navigator.
-Five years later almost to the day, Netscape would release the Mosaic/Netscape source code as open source.
+In October 1994, they used their experience in building Mosaic to create the first successful commercial web browser: Netscape Navigator.
+Five years later almost to the day, Netscape would release the Netscape source code as open source.
 This code would become the foundation to the Firefox web browser.

 Microsoft, despite what Bill Gates would later claim, was late in realizing just how important the internet and the web would be.
 Microsoft played catch up by copying Spyglass' Mosaic-like code base to make the first version of Internet Explorer (IE).
 IE 2.0 was released as an add-on to Windows 95 in the Microsoft Plus package in August 1995.
 There was never an IE 1.0.